StephenClarkApps/iOS-Interview-Questions/README.md

 #### What is GCD and how is it used?

-GCD stands for Grand Central Dispatch.
-According to [Ray Wenderlich](https://www.raywenderlich.com/60749/grand-central-dispatch-in-depth-part-1), it offers the following benefits
+GCD stands for Grand Central Dispatch. , it offers the following benefits
 - Improving your app's responsiveness by helping to defer computationally expensive tasks and run them in the background.
 - Providing an easier concurrency model than locks and threads and helps to avoid concurrency bugs.
 - Potentially optimize your code with higher performance primitives for common patterns such as singletons.

+**Source:** RayWenderlich.com

 In other words, GCD provides and manages queues of tasks in the iOS app.
 This is one of the most commonly used API to manage concurrent code and execute operations asynchronously.
 Network calls are often performed on a background thread while things like UI updates are executed on the main thread.